 Citizens’ juries bring together representative, random samples of citizens who are briefed in detail on the background and current thinking relating to a particular issue, asked to discuss possible approaches and/or solutions, and finally craft a set of recommendations to address the issues at hand.

 Citizens’ juries create a balance between experts and the public and support good public judgments as an input into effective decision-making.

 15,000 randomly selected Greater Geelong residents were sent an invitation to participate in the jury and asked to register their interest to participate.
 100 members were then be randomly selected from this group using census data to ensure the final jury was representative of Greater Geelong in terms of gender, age and geography.

 The selection and oversight of the citizens’ jury was independent from the Minister for Local Government and the council.
-The newDemocracy Foundation (nDF) was been engaged by Local Government Victoria (LGV) on behalf of the Minister for Local Government, the Hon Natalie Hutchins MP, to design, select and run the jury with qualified facilitators.
+The newDemocracy Foundation (nDF) was been engaged by Local Government Victoria (LGV) on behalf of the Minister for Local Government to design, select and run the jury with qualified facilitators.
 The nDF is a non-partisan, philanthropic research foundation that exists with a goal of finding improvements to how trusted democratic decisions can be made which represent the informed general will of the people.
 The nDF has considerable experience in designing and operating citizens’ juries.

 How was the broader community involved in the process?

 Dozens of written, detailed and well-thought-out submissions and hundreds of survey responses to the Vote Democracy Geelong survey were received from the community.
 There has also been a high the level of active involvement by the community in the dozens of community sessions and workshops held over the past couple of months.
 We have heard from people of all ages, all walks of life and all backgrounds about how they want their community to be governed by a future council.

 There has also been a great response to our invitation to the public to come along and observe the jury in action.